maglietti/explore-ai3/tutorials/first-java-app/05-data-ingestion.md

 While non-transactional batches may offer slightly higher throughput, they lack the consistency guarantees that are crucial for reliable data processing pipelines.

 By using transactions with appropriately sized batches, our ingestion service efficiently balances performance with data integrity requirements.

+> **Checkpoint #4**: Make sure you understand:
+>
+> - What ACID guarantees are and why they matter
+> - How transactions are used in our ingestion service
+> - The factors that influence optimal batch size
+> - The difference between transactional and non-transactional batches

 ## Next Steps